jsburky/jsburky/README.md

 ## 👋 Introduction

-Hi there!
 I'm Jack, an electrical engineering student at Purdue University.
 I'm passionate about working with embedded systems.
 I plan on using my knowledge of embedded systems to create unique projects and upload the code and full documentation for others to use.

 ##  Skills